 Want to plant a “rainbow” in your garden?
 Look no further than irises!
 Not only are they a gorgeous spring-blooming bulb, their name actually means “rainbow.”

-From Bearded Iris to Dutch Iris (and more), in this Iris (Iridaceae) plant profile, you'll learn about proper plant care for these beautiful irises including plant care, companion plants, and quick tips on how to plant iris bulbs correctly.
+From Bearded Iris to Dutch Iris (and more), in this Iris (Iridaceae) plant guide, you’ll learn about proper plant care for these beautiful irises including plant care, companion plants, and quick tips on how to plant iris bulbs correctly.
 For an even more in-depth bulb planting guide, you might be interested in checking this out.

 Irises: Why We’re Featuring These Plants